Derecho: Damage risk

 Since derechos occur during warm months and often in places with cold winter climates, people who are most at risk are those involved in outdoor activities.
 Campers, hikers, and motorists are most at risk because of falling trees toppled over by straight-line winds.
 Wide swaths of forest have been felled by such storms.
 People who live in mobile homes are also at risk; mobile homes that are not anchored to the ground may be overturned from the high winds.
 Across the United States, Michigan and New York have incurred many of the fatalities from derechos.
 Prior to Hurricane Katrina, the death tolls from derechos and hurricanes were comparable for the United States.

 Derechos may also severely damage an urban area's electrical distribution system, especially if these services are routed above ground.
 The derecho that struck Chicago, Illinois on 11 July 2011 left more than 860,000 people without electricity.
 The June 2012 North American derecho took out electrical power to more than 3.7 million customers starting in the Midwestern United States, across the central Appalachians, into the Mid-Atlantic States during a heat wave.

 The August 2020 Midwest Derecho delivered a maximum measured wind speed of 126 mph, with damage-estimated speeds as high as 140 mph in the Cedar Rapids, Iowa area.
 The storm was referred to as one of the largest "land-based hurricanes" in recorded history spawning 17 confirmed tornadoes across Wisconsin, Illinois, and Indiana.
 Ten million acres of crops were damaged or destroyed, accounting for roughly a third of the state of Iowa's agricultural area.
 Over a million homes across the Midwest were without basic services such as water and electricity.
 Iowa Governor Reynolds requested $4 billion in federal aid to assist in the recovery efforts.
 Winds were confirmed as having stirred up in Colorado and Nebraska, and then proceeded in force crossing 5 states including Iowa, Minnesota, Illinois, Indiana, and Ohio leaving destruction in excess of $7.5 billion in estimated damages.

-A derecho in southern Ontario and western Quebec travelled lengthwise along the most heavily populated region in Canada, reaching peak wind speeds of 190 km/h.
-The derecho killed 10 people and caused $875 million property damage 21 May 2022, the sixth largest "insured loss event" in Canadian history.
+The 21 May 2022 derecho in southern Ontario and western Quebec travelled lengthwise along the most heavily populated region in Canada, reaching peak wind speeds of 190 km/h.
+The derecho killed 10 people and caused $875 million property damage, the sixth largest "insured loss event" in Canadian history.
 Destruction of utility poles deprived some rural communities of telephone and electricity services for several weeks.